UBOS-tech/AI-Chatbot-Starter-Kit/README.md

 ## :warning: License

-Distributed under the no License.
-See `LICENSE.txt` for more information.
+This source code is licensed under the MIT license.
+See [LICENSE.txt](https://github.com/UBOS-tech/AI-Bot-Custom-GPT/blob/main/LICENSE.txt) for more information

 ## :handshake: Contact